 The Benefits of Mint

-Beside her amazing smell, which is the main reason I started using it (to be honest with you:-)), I think that mint is a herb that everyone should have at home.
+Besides her amazing smell, which is the main reason I started using it (to be honest with you:-)), I think that mint is a herb that everyone should have at home.
 And not just for tea blends, but also to use while cooking.
-It just ads that something special wherever you use it.
+It just adds that something special wherever you use it.

 Mint is also considered as one of the best healing herbs.
 Some of the benefits are: